Removing Cat Urine From Carpet

-"Removing cat urine from carpet needs to happen immediately to avoid a permanent stain and bad odor from bacteria that forms in the urine.
-To clean soak the area with an enzyme based commercial cleaning product.
-It can take up to 2 weeks for the area to dry and the stain to go away."
+"The faster you start removing cat urine from carpet the easier it is to avoid a permanent stain and bad odor from bacteria that forms in the urine.
+To clean the carpet, soak the area with an enzyme based commercial cleaning product down to the carpet pad.
+It can take up to 2 weeks for the area to dry and the stain to go away.
+Cats are likely to return to area to urinate again, so either prohibit access, feed your cat at the spot where urination occurred, or cover area with aluminum foil.
+Over a few weeks the size of the covered area can be reduced until only a small piece is left.
+Another tip is to move the litter box to the area where the accident occurred."

 Removing cat urine from carpet needs to happen right away if you want to avoid having to replace the padding under the carpet.
 Cats have a very sensitive sense of smell.
 If the cleaning is not thorough, your cat could use the odor as a marker for where he or she should urinate in the future.